tiprankstipranks

 Added

 The profit margins of certain of the Company's businesses, particularly Flooring ROW, depend in part upon the Company's ability to obtain, maintain and license proprietary technology used in the Company's principal product families.
-The Company has filed and is continuing to file patents relating to many different aspects of the Company's products and associated methods and is generating patent license revenues on these diverse patents; however, patents have a certain validity period so the current revenue-producing patents will expire over time.
-The failure to continue to develop alternative patents and revenues to replace expired or invalidated patents in the future could have a material adverse effect on the Company's business, financial condition, results of operations, and prospects.
+To protect and monetize these innovations, the Company has filed and continues to file patents covering a wide range of product features and associated manufacturing methods.
+These patents not only safeguard the Company's competitive position but also generate recurring patent license revenues.
+However, patents have a finite validity period, so the current revenue-producing patents will expire over time.
+The failure to continue to develop and secure alternative patents and revenues to replace expired or invalidated patents in the future could have a material adverse effect on the Company's business, financial condition, results of operations, and prospects.

 Trade Secrets - Risk 2

-The Company relies, in part, on the patent, trade secret and trademark laws of the U.S., countries in the European Union and elsewhere, as well as confidentiality agreements with some of the Company's employees, to protect its intellectual property.
-The Company cannot assure investors that any patents owned by or issued to it will provide the Company with competitive advantages, that third parties will not challenge these patents, or that the Company's pending patent applications will be approved.
-Furthermore, despite the Company's efforts, the Company may be unable to prevent competitors and/or third parties from using the Company's technology without the Company's authorization, independently developing technology that is similar to that of the Company or designing around the Company's patents.
-The use of the Company's technology or similar technology by others could reduce or eliminate any competitive advantage the Company has developed and cause the Company to lose sales.
+The Company relies on patent, trade secret and trademark protections in the U.S., the European Union and other jurisdictions, as well as confidentiality agreements with certain employees, to protect its intellectual property.
+The Company cannot assure investors that any patents owned by or issued to it will provide the Company with competitive advantages, that third parties will not challenge these patents, or that the Company's pending patent applications will ultimately be granted.
 The Company has obtained and applied for numerous U.S and foreign service marks and trademark registrations and will continue to evaluate the registration of additional service marks and trademarks, as appropriate.
-The Company cannot guarantee that any of the Company's pending or future applications will be approved by the applicable governmental authorities.
-The failure to obtain trademark registrations in the United States and in other countries could limit the Company's ability to protect its trademarks and impede its marketing efforts in those jurisdictions.
+The Company cannot guarantee that any of the Company's pending or future applications will be granted by the applicable governmental authorities.
+The failure to obtain trademark registrations in the U.S. and other jurisdictions could limit the Company's ability to protect its trademarks and impede its marketing efforts in those jurisdictions.
+Despite the Company's efforts, it may be unable to prevent competitors or other third parties from using its technology without authorization, independently developing similar technology or designing around the Company's patents.
+Such unauthorized use or the development of comparable technologies could diminish or eliminate the Company's competitive advantage and result in lost sales.
 The Company generally requires third parties with access to the Company's trade secrets to agree to keep such information confidential.
 While such measures are intended to protect the Company's trade secrets, there can be no assurance that these agreements will not be breached, that the Company will have adequate remedies for any breach or that the Company's confidential and proprietary information and technology will not be independently developed by or become otherwise known to third parties.
 In any of these circumstances, the Company's competitiveness could be significantly impaired.

 Trade Secrets - Risk 3